Skip to main navigation Skip to search Skip to main content

 Fingerprint

-Dive into the research topics of 'Optimized design of a nanocomposite Ta2O5 and Pd multilayer OFSPR H2 sensor: A theoretical analysis'.
+Dive into the research topics of 'Optimized design of a nanocomposite Ta2O5 and Pd multilayer OFSPR H2 sensor: a theoretical analysis: A theoretical analysis'.
 Together they form a unique fingerprint.

 Cite this